 Exogenous ketones and collagen aren’t the only health stars in this decadent mousse.

-Our very own recipe creator Cristina Curp also snuck in avocados, cauliflower and blueberries — but you’d never know from taste alone.
+Our very own recipe creator Cristina Curp also snuck in superfoods like avocados, cauliflower and blueberries — but you’d never know from taste alone.

-These three flavors hide well under the chocolatey blanket of goodness so if you’re having trouble meeting your micronutrient needs, try adding this mousse to up your vitamins and minerals.
+These three flavors hide well under the chocolatey blanket of goodness so if you’re having trouble meeting your micronutrient needs, try adding this mousse to increase your vitamin and mineral intake.

 For a pudding version that’s also just as satisfying and adds more fiber to your diet, this next recipe will become your go-to.